22.6 C

 As the week was coming to an end, Stevie was experiencing a lack of confidence.
 On the first day of the shoot, she told Cash she wasn’t attending since she felt like a fake actor.

-When we return to the scene next week, Nelson is at the beach wondering where his star has got to.
-Alf (Ray Meagher) and John (Shane Withington) are nearby, and Alf has a newfound respect for the crew after seeing how hard they’re working.
+Next week, when we pick up the situation, Nelson is at the beach, wondering where his star has disappeared to.
+Alf (Ray Meagher) and John (Shane Withington) are in the vicinity, and after witnessing the crew’s intense labor, Alf has developed a newfound respect for them.

 When Nelson questions Alf about why John didn’t show up as scheduled, Alf graciously provides a cover tale.
 Nelson compliments Alf on his recent Sunrise performance.
 Nelson is mostly concerned about Stevie’s sudden absence, though, as neither Stevie nor Cash are returning his calls.